-Accomplishments: Extensive research of available local grant funding sources has been conducted and requests submitted for appropriate projects; in fiscal year 2003 requests were submitted for funds to repay community homeless shelter acquisition loans and for the Housing Authority's Linden Development.
+Accomplishments: Extensive research of available local grant funding sources has been conducted and requests submitted for appropriate projects; in fiscal year 2004 funding requests were successfully submitted to repay community homeless shelter acquisition loans and for the Housing Authority's Linden Pointe development.

-- Explore incentives to encourage development of mixed use / mixed density development. - Accomplishments: See Grand Valley Housing Coalition activities in the first bullet above. - Continue to fund Grand Valley Transit at a level necessary to meet the growing demand for low cost public transport to vital community amenities.
-Accomplishments: Local governments have continued to fund Grand Valley Transit operations. - Work with Ute Water to develop a multi-family tap rate.
+• Explore incentives to encourage development of mixed use / mixed density development.

+Accomplishments: See Grand Valley Housing Coalition activities in the first bullet above.

+- Continue to fund Grand Valley Transit at a level necessary to meet the growing demand for low cost public transport to vital community amenities.
+Accomplishments: Local governments have continued to fund Grand Valley Transit operations. - Continue to expand the service area and hours of service of Grand Valley Transit to provide increased access to employment, housing, and community amenities.

-Accomplishments: Ute Water has adopted a fee-reducing multi-family tap rate. - Continue to expand the service area and hours of service of Grand Valley Transit to provide increased access to employment, housing, and community amenities. - Accomplishments: Grand Valley Transit expanded its service area and hours of service, including the planned provision of a bus stop at the Housing Authority's Linden Avenue Apartment affordable housing development. - Coordinate the creation of new employment centers and housing development sites with the availability of Grand Valley Transit service.
+Accomplishments: Grand Valley Transit expanded its service area and hours of service, including the planned provision of a bus stop at the Housing Authority's Linden Pointe affordable housing development.

+- Coordinate the creation of new employment centers and housing development sites with the availability of Grand Valley Transit service.
 Accomplishments: Grand Valley Transit is willing to provide service to new affordable housing developments. - Continue to attract employers paying higher pay scales.

-Accomplishments: The Mesa County Economic Development Council continues to seek out businesses for relocation and/or expansion to the Grand Valley that pay higher salaries. - The Mesa State Foundation should partner with other nonprofits and affordable housing developers to develop housing options for faculty, staff, and students.
+Accomplishments: Mesa County hosted the Mesa County Economic Development Forum to obtain suggestions and potential solutions to expand the Mesa County economic base and increase the number of higher paying jobs.
+The Grand Junction Economic Partnership continues to seek out businesses for relocation and/or expansion to the Grand Valley that pay higher salaries. - The Mesa State Foundation should partner with other nonprofits and affordable housing developers to develop housing options for faculty, staff, and students.